Borishkof/pygame/docs/README.md

 The pygame documentation files have developed the convention of a 79 character line limit, from PEP8.

-They also use a 3 space indent.
+They also use a 3 spaces indent.

 ## Pygame Documentation Implementation Details